Skip to main content

 Learn More

-You can read more about the contract's structure and type of data it can store in the following documentation pages:
+You can read more about the contract's structure and the type of data it can store in the following documentation pages:

 Initialization Functionโ€‹